mayankshouche/DSLabFinalProject/index.md

 #### Republican Hashtags

 We see here that Covid19 is the biggest as well as PaycheckProtectionProgram.
-What is interesting is that Republicans have hashtags about veterans, oil companies, foreign polity, etc.
+What is interesting is that Republicans have hashtags about veterans, oil companies, foreign policy, etc.

 ![](images/republican_mentions.png)